eillanrt/iksi/README.md

 ## RUN

 - Go to [https://mongodb.com](https://mongodb.com).
 Set up a database and get URI.
 Choose nodeJS as the driver
-- Creata a `.env` file and add `MONGOD_URI` key with a corresponding value of the URI obtained from mongoDB
+- Creata a `.env` file and add `MONGODB_URI` key with a corresponding value of the URI obtained from mongoDB
 - install necessary dependecies `npm install`
 - run the server
   `npx nodemon server.js `